sorbet/sorbet.run/docs/talks/QCon2024/script.md

 So clearly Sorbet let us make a huge positive impact on the codebase—but you might ask: "was it really a small effort?"

-We started working on Sorbet in the fall of 2017, at a time when there were a couple hundreds engineers at Stripe.
+We started working on Sorbet in the fall of 2017, at a time when there were a couple hundred engineers at Stripe.
 It took 9 months to build Sorbet, and then another 3 months to get 75% of files opted into type checking.
 That's probably less time than you might have thought!
-In 2017 if you had asked me to guess how long it'd take, I'd have been quoting a number in years, not months.
+If you had asked me to guess how long it'd take in 2017, I'd have been quoting a number in years, not months.

 This is kind of a whole nother rant, but in general one thing I've learned: you're probably overestimating how hard it is to build new, language-level static analysis tooling.
 At the end of the day, type checkers are still just programs, and I bet that if you're here, you're good at writing programs!
-Even if you don't go all the way to building a type checker, building a new lint rule or building some static analysis pass with your programming language's toolchain is something that people consider out of reach when they absolutely don't have to.

-To drive this point home: there's all sorts of tools you can use to bootstrap a new tool like this.
-Basically every language has a linter which allows user-defined rules, like ESLint for JavaScript and RuboCop for Ruby.
-You can get an early prototype pretty far with just a linter plus some hacked-together supporting code.
-Stepping up from there, most statically compiled languages also have some sort of compiler plugin architecture, which gives you access to various parts of the compiler internals, including the AST, any definitions, their types, etc. With a quick search I was able to find how to do this in C++, C#, and Go.
+You can get pretty far with a prototype that's just a lint rule plus some hacked-together supporting code.
+If you need more power, chances are your build toolchain already has some sort of plugin system that'll give you access to various compiler internals.
+And even if you have to build something yourself, there's tons of high quality libraries these days.

-These days, even if you have to build something yourself, there's a ton of great tools for bootstrapping something quickly.
-If you can't find an easy-to-use parser for your language, chances are the tree-sitter project has one that's good enough.
-And there's a ton of great libraries that abstract the boring bits of wiring up an LSP server to get an IDE integration.
-You can whip something up quickly to prove out the idea and make it better later.
-The first version of Sorbet started from the guts of a toy Scala compiler which worked well enough to convince the company to invest in building a full-fledged version.
+Whip something up quickly to prove out the idea, and make it better later.
+This is just "how we build software," that doesn't go away when it's a type checker!
+Few people know this, but the first version of Sorbet started by ripping the guts of a toy Scala compiler and replacing it with code that deals with Ruby.
+That worked well enough to convince us that we were on to something.

 So basically, yes: building Sorbet represented a relatively small effort which gave us a ton of leverage over Stripe's codebase.